cbrown5/msc-review-rates/README.md

 ## Directory Structure and Script Usage

+Note we also drafted a report, however this draft was finalized on another platform.

 ### Main Directories

 - `/` - Root directory containing main R scripts and configuration files